dec-land/as-is/README.md

 ## Why As-Is?

-As-Is offers a basis for type checking common objects.
-Below are a list of included type checks
+As-Is offers the following predicates that can be used to check or assert whether a value is of a specific type.

   * number
   * integer